Answers to frequently asked questions by Ukrainian people in Delft.

 How can I get a residence permit?

-You can stay in the Netherlands for a maximum of 180 days without needing a residence permit.
+You can stay in the Netherlands until 4 March 2023 without needing a residence permit.
 For now you do not need a residence permit either.
 The Netherlands and other EU countries are working on a new provision specifically for Ukrainian people.
 Until then you do not have to worry about your right to stay in the Netherlands.

 Do I need to integrate?